zhangyazhong/verdictdb/docs/how-to-add-driver.md

 }
 ```

-The problem here is that some SQL-on-hadoop engines do not support such INSERT statement (e.g., older versions of Hive).
-Therefore, we overrode the method for VerdictDB's Hive driver.
+The problem here is that some SQL-on-hadoop engines do not support such standard INSERT statement (e.g., older versions of Hive).
+Therefore, we overrode the method as shown above for the VerdictDB's Hive driver.

 We recommend to implement necessary abstract methods first, then override existing methods if there is any problem with default methods during the test.